NLnetLabs/cascade/doc/manual/source/architecture.rst

-Unlike OpenDNSSEC, Cascade does not run as two separate daemons (the Enforcer and the Signer) but instead is able to act entirely on its own, as long as on-disk signing keys are permitted by your organizational security policy.
+Unlike OpenDNSSEC, Cascade does not run as two separate daemons (the Enforcer and the Signer) but instead is able to act entirely on its own, as long as on-disk signing keys are permitted by your organizational security policy or when using a KMIP compatible HSM.

 If required a KMIP or PKCS#11 compatible HSM can be used instead of on-disk keys.
 In the case of a KMIP compatible HSM there will still be only a single